AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 ### Code Review and Required Approvals

-Modifications of the contents of the OpenEXR repository are made on a collaborative basis.
+Modifications of the contents of the Imath repository are made on a collaborative basis.
 Anyone with a GitHub account may propose a modification via pull request and it will be considered by the project Committers.